 I spent the fall of my senior year having interesting conversations with an industrial designer, a sculptor, and a visiting professor of electronic music.
 Circumstance brought us together for an unlikely independent study on sound.
 We read, discussed, built, and performed with sound.
 Derek Bailey, a pioneer of Free Improvisation, once said, “it’s strange stuff, music, a lot of it is highly suspect.”
 Most participants in musical situations don’t question what is happening.
-I'm still not sure what happened in MUSC1970, but it was a lot of fun.
+At the time, I wasn't quite sure what was happening in MUSC1970.
+In retrospect, MUSC1970 was a formative master class on prototyping experiences.

 The best lessons I've learned from classes have often been the simplest ones.
 From my architecture and woodworking classes, I’ve learned that building things requires a combination of time, money, and skill.
 Putting more of any one of those three elements into a project will increase its quality.
 From my computer science classes, I’ve learned that creating a circuit or program is about organization, taking things one step at a time, and rereading the documentation until things make sense.
 From my music classes, I’ve learned to appreciate sound.